 What are the chances?

-The reality is that we all get older.
-If you are like most people, you have either heard about someone needing long term care or seen it within your family.
+The reality is we all get older.
+If you are like many people, you have either heard about someone needing long term care or experienced it within your family.
 The financial and emotional drain on family is impactful and potentially financially devastating.
 What are some common options left for people dealing with a long term care event?

 Before you need it.
 When you are healthy.
 When it may be cheaper.